MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/automate-exports.md

 ## Prerequisites

-* **Viva Insights licensed analyst** – Must be assigned a license and an Analyst role for Viva Insights (formerly Workplace Analytics) and have query results with the data you want to export.
+* **Workplace Analytics licensed analyst** – Must be assigned a license and an Analyst role for Workplace Analytics and have query results with the data you want to export.
 * **Microsoft Azure subscription** – If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) now.
 You’ll be using [Azure Active Directory](/azure/active-directory/), [OData connector](/azure/data-factory/connector-odata#supported-capabilities), and [Data Factory](/rest/api/datafactory/) for this setup.
 * **Azure data store** – Your data store must be [supported by the OData connector](/azure/data-factory/connector-odata).
 * **Azure admin** – You need Azure admin privileges to create and register the app in Azure.
 You also need to ask the Azure global admin to grant you permissions in Azure Data Factory to connect your new app to the Azure data store.

 ## To set up with Azure Data Factory UI

-The following steps you through how to automate the export of Viva Insights query data to your choice Azure data store with the [Azure Data Factory UI](/azure/data-factory/introduction).
+The following steps you through how to automate the export of Workplace Analytics query data to your choice Azure data store with the [Azure Data Factory UI](/azure/data-factory/introduction).
 Use the following steps in conjunction with the [Azure documentation](/azure/data-factory/introduction) to complete this setup.

 1. Follow the steps in [Register an application using the Azure portal](/azure/active-directory/develop/quickstart-register-app#register-a-new-application-using-the-azure-portal) to create and register a new analytics app in Azure Active Directory.
-2. In **Azure Active Directory App registrations**, select the app from **Step 1**,  and then grant it permissions for accessing Viva Insights by selecting **View API permissions**, and then select **Add a permission**.
+2. In **Azure Active Directory App registrations**, select the app from **Step 1**,  and then grant it permissions for accessing Workplace Analytics by selecting **View API permissions**, and then select **Add a permission**.
-3. Enter and search for the **Viva Insights** or **Workplace Analytics** app name or **ID** and then select the applicable name from the list.
+3. Enter and search for the **Workplace Analytics** app name or **ID** and then select the applicable name from the list.

    ![App permissions.](./images/app-permissions.png)

    To find the Application (client) ID:

-   * In **Active Directory**, select **all applications**, and then enter **Viva Insights** or **Workplace Analytics** for the enterprise app that you want to use.
+   * In **Active Directory**, select **all applications**, and then enter **Workplace Analytics** for the enterprise app that you want to use.
    * Select it from the list.
    * In **Application ID**, copy the ID and paste it in **APIs my organization uses** search field.

      ![Workplace Analytics Application ID.](./images/app-id.png)

 4. In **Request API permissions**, select **Application permissions**, select **Analyst**, and then select **Add permissions**.
-5. In **API permissions**, the global admin must select **Grant admin consent for [Viva Insights or Workplace Analytics…]** before you can continue to the next step.
+5. In **API permissions**, the global admin must select **Grant admin consent for [Workplace Analytics…]** before you can continue to the next step.

     ![Grant the app permissions.](./images/permissions-grant.png)